Winner Creek Gorge - INHT

 The hand tram on Winner Creek Trail is closed.

-Take a leisurely day hike through Winner Creek Gorge and experience the hand tram (closed for 2022 season), or to extend the hike to the more challenging and primitive Upper Winner Creek Trail.
-If continuing on Upper Winner Creek Trail, beautiful camping locations can be found through Berry Pass.
+Take a leisurely day hike through Winner Creek Gorge or, for more of a challenge, continue on to the Upper Winner Creek Trail.
+The Upper Winner Creek Trail offers beautiful camping locations found through Berry Pass.
 Winner Creek Trail is a great hike for the family, and people of all ages.
 The Winner Creek gorge is where Winner Creek flows through a small cleft in the rocks, making a picturesque series of small waterfalls and cascades on its way down to Glacier Creek.
-The Winner Creek Hand Tram (closed for 2020 season) is a modern pulley system with a metal cart that carries users across Glacier Creek.
-This is often especially appealing to users with children, as they pull themselves over the roaring rapids of Glacier Creek!

 The trail goes through a tall spruce and hemlock forest with ferns and blueberry bushes, which make for great berry picking.
 The trail also offers great ski touring and fat biking in the winter.
 Users may notice through the trees the Girdwood Nordic Ski Club’s 5K ski loop, which junctions with Winner Creek Trail in two locations.
 Wildlife includes moose and bear, watch out for them along the trail.
 In the summer many songbirds can be seen and heard along the trail in the surrounding forest.